 The SAOU System.
 For the six months ended June 30, 2007, the SAOU System's primary customers include Range Production Company, TXP, Inc. and Chevron.
 No other customer represented more than 10% of the SAOU System's volumes.
-The producer contracts under which the SAOU System operates are almost fully percent-of-proceeds based contracts with very little residual wellhead purchase or keep whole contract structures and most have a remaining term greater than 3 years.
+The producer contracts under which the SAOU System operates are almost fully percent-of-proceeds based contracts with very little residual wellhead purchase or keep whole contract structures and most have a remaining term greater than 3 years or a term for life of lease.
 A portion of our existing contracts on the SAOU System are in the evergreen portion of their term.
 Our experience is that we retain, and sometimes renegotiate, essentially all of these contracts.

 The LOU System.
 For the six months ended June 30, 2007, the LOU System's primary producer customers include Murphy Gas Gathering Inc., Anadarko Petroleum Corporation and Cimarex Energy Co.
 No producer represented more than 10% of the LOU System's volumes.
 The LOU System's producer contract mix is primarily percent-of-liquids (approximately 63% by volume) and to a lesser extent short term wellhead purchase and keep whole contracts (approximately 37% by volume).
-The LOU System's industrial customers' ability to readily burn richer (higher Btu) gas provides the system with operational and commercial flexibility to process less NGLs from the gas stream.
+The LOU System's industrial customers' ability to readily burn richer (higher Btu) gas helps mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
 Unlike almost any other gathering and processing system, the Gillis plant has a residue tailgate that directly serves the Lake Charles industrial market and this market readily and easily burns higher Btu gas (more NGLs left in the gas stream).
 If NGL prices are significantly lower than their value as natural gas, then we have the ability to not remove the NGLs, selling them instead in the natural gas stream.
 A majority of our existing contracts on the LOU System are in the evergreen portion of their term.
 Our experience is that we retain, and sometimes renegotiate, essentially all of these contracts.

 The Combined Systems.
 After giving effect to the acquisition of the Acquired Businesses, our aggregate gas supply contract profile for the first half of 2007 would be approximately 82% percent-of-proceeds, approximately 1% fee and approximately 17% wellhead purchase/keep whole contracts, on a volume basis.
-Substantially all of the wellhead and keep-whole contracts are associated with a portion of the LOU System's contracts.
-The LOU System's industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas, thereby providing the system with operational and commercial flexibility to process less NGLs from the gas stream if unexpected operating conditions occur or if NGLs are more valuable as natural gas.
-Such volumes are typically under short term contracts.
-The above factors mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
+Substantially all of the wellhead and keep-whole contracts are associated with the LOU System.
+The LOU System's industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas, thereby providing the system with operational and commercial flexibility to process less NGLs from the gas stream if NGLs are more valuable as natural gas, which helps mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
 In addition, our largest natural gas supplier for the years ended December 31, 2006 and 2005 was ConocoPhillips, who accounted for approximately 12.5% and 13.3%, respectively, of our supply, after giving effect to the acquisition of the Acquired Businesses.
 Approximately half of the gas supply contracts by volume have a remaining term greater than 3 years, a term for life of lease, or have been in evergreen status for more than three years.
 As discussed above, our experience is that we retain, and sometimes renegotiate, essentially all of the contracts that fall in the evergreen category.